Download the International Degree Program Accreditation Policy (10 pages PDF).

 • is in a country with a Smartraveller travel advice of either a normal or high degree of caution.

-If these criteria are met and we agree to commence the accreditation process, the program will be required to submit an accreditation application against the Accreditation Standards.
+If these criteria are met and we agree to commence the accreditation process, the program will be required to submit an accreditation application against the accreditation standards.
 Fees will apply as outlined on our accreditation fees list.

 4. Principles